Ayoub-etoullali/Spark-MLlib-NTT-DATA/README.md

 ## Files and Directories

 - `data/`: Directory containing the dataset files.
-- `notebooks/`: Jupyter notebooks for data exploration, preprocessing, and modeling.
-- `models/`: Trained model files.
+- `model_selection/`: Trained model files.
-- `src/`: Source code for preprocessing, modeling, and evaluation.
 - `README.md`: This file providing an overview of the project.
+- and more

 ## Requirements

 - Python 3.x
-- Required libraries are listed in `requirements.txt`.

 ## Getting Started

 1. Clone this repository.
-2. Install the required libraries using `pip install -r requirements.txt`.
+2. Install the required libraries
-3. Run the Jupyter notebooks in the `notebooks/` directory for data exploration, preprocessing, and modeling.
-4. Train and evaluate the model using the provided source code in the `src/` directory.
-5. Make predictions for the test dataset and prepare a submission file.
+3. analysing
+4. cleaning
+5. modeling

 ## Results

 Document the results of your model, including evaluation metrics and any insights gained from the analysis.